Staff

 Alicia Belcher

 Alicia is a Southwest Virginia native who began her career in the non-profit sector and spent fifteen years serving domestic violence victims, the homeless population, and at-risk youth.
-In 2013, Alicia returned to college as a non-traditional student, going from high school diploma to Ph.D. in six years.
+In 2013, Alicia returned to college as a non-traditional student, going from high school diploma to a Ph.D. in six years.

 Alicia has an Associates in Pre-Teacher Education, a Bachelors in Liberal Arts and Sciences with a concentration in Mathematics, a Masters in Mathematics Education, and a Ph.D. in Education with a specialization in Curriculum and Instruction.
 Alicia is licensed to teach Pre-K – 6th, Special Education K-12, and High School Mathematics and has spent several years working in the public school setting.